thock321/CyborgCipher/README.md

 A program that can encrypt and decrypt text based on a cipher.

 All ASCII characters, except control codes, are supported.
+(32 to 255)

-Please note that this program is only guarunteed to run on Windows 10 machines.
+Please note that this program is only guaranteed to run on Windows 10 machines.

 ## Getting Started